GromN/nataliia/README.md

-# Welcome to my GitHub :wave
+# Welcome to my GitHub 👋